Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 This method will help check if a row or multiple rows have been horizontally filled after a piece is placed.
 Consider the following:
 - Since you don't know exactly which row is completed, if there are any, we'll want to check for the entire board.
   - How do you know when a row is complete?
-When do we know when it's _not complete_?
-If there's a gap in our row, what tile might represent that gap?
+Specifically, when do we know when it's _not complete_?
 - Once you find a row that is completed, that row needs to be cleared.
   - When you clear a row, all of the rows above it need to be shifted down.
   - For each row that is cleared, keep track of it in a variable (`linesCleared`).